The Urbanaut® Monorail

 The load traction tires are spaced apart to provide additional stability of the vehicle.
 The inclined guide wheels provide guidance, and prevent overturning, derailment and uplift of the vehicle.
 They are automatically spring loaded to allow for steeper climbs and stability.

-The concept has been extensively tested in the Urbanaut® Monorail Technology Center.
+The concept has been extensively tested in the Urbanaut® Monorail Technology Center and other factual applications.

 The SemiMaglev Urbanaut® applies the same guideway as the rubber tire technology, except electro magnets are provided parallel to the guide wheels.
 These interact with the magnetic rail over an air gap which partially or fully levitates the vehicle, an alternative which use depends on economics and speed.
 The MLIM can also be applied as propulsion for the rubber tire system.